 Table 1.
-Scenario elements describing the functionality of a future gaming system.
+Scenario elements describing the functionality y of a future gaming system.

-a) It asks for parental permission. e) It lets the game player interact with body b) It downloads and shows game play lists. t) movements. c) It adapts the lights and the sounds of the home to the environment of the game.
-T) lets them join in the game. d) It displays a video wall to show the game and other players. g) It recognizes and integrates the game devices of the friend. h) It downloads the profile of the friend.
+Scenario Element Description Element A It asks for parental permission.
+Element B It downloads and shows game play lists.
+Element C It adapts the lights and the sounds of the home to the environment of the game.
+Element D It displays a video wall to show the game and other players.

+Scenario Element Description Element E It lets the game player interact with body movements.
+Element F It recognizes friends at the front door and lets them join in the game.
+Element G It recognizes and integrates the game devices of the friend.
+Element H It downloads the profile of the friend.

-Scenario Evaluation.
+Scenario Evaluation

 To collect quantitative feedback on the different concepts, the scenario was visualized and shown to the participants in an exhibition-like setup.
 The participants were asked to rate each scenario element regarding its usefulness and attractiveness and to list the advantages as well as disadvantages of each concept.
 The stimulus material consisted of visualizations of the scenarios, with a corresponding text as an introduction.
 Two neighboring rooms were furnished as a reception room with tables and chairs, refreshments, paper, pencils and as an exhibition room showing the visualization of the scenarios.
 In the reception room, the participants received a general introduction and a short instruction on the tasks that they had to perform in the exhibition room.